djjd47130/JDLib/Docs/TJDSmoothMove.md

 3. Provides options to slow down while approaching destination.

 ### Related Units
-  1. JD.SmoothMove.pas - Contains all code related to `TSmoothMove` component.
+  1. JD.SmoothMove.pas - Contains all code related to `TJDSmoothMove` component.

 ### How to Use
   1. Assign an event handler.....